TWO schoolboys got a shock when their hunt for grass snakes ended up with them finding a gun.

 The boys’ parents are proud their sons did the right thing.

 Callum’s dad, Carl Sheldon, 34, a former soldier, of Eastbrooks Place, Pitsea, said: “It is the first time Callum’s ever really played in that park.
-He doesn’t normally go there.
+He doesn’t

 “As a former soldier myself I have handled firearms and I have to say this is very concerning.